Kids in Glass Houses: Smart Casual (2008)

-Dirt (2010)
+DIRT (2010)

-Recording of the second album started on 1 August 2009, in Texas, USA.
+Recording of the second album started on 1 August 2009, in Texas, US.

 The first single was released on 5 October titled "Young Blood (Let It Out)", being released as a digital download single.
 Their second single "Matters At All" was released on 31 January 2010 and reached a peak of number 65 on the UK Singles Chart and also giving the band their first number 1 single on the UK Rock Chart.
-The band toured in February and March providing support for Lostprophets.

 Dirt was released on 29 March 2010.
 The digital special edition includes three bonus tracks: "Believer", "Reputation" and "When The World Comes Down".

 On 2 May 2010, they embarked on their headline tour starting in Newcastle and finishing in Exeter on 14 May.
 On 23 May they played the In New Music We Trust stage at the Radio 1 Big Weekend in Bangor, North Wales.
 They were joined on stage by Frankie Sandford for "Undercover Lover" and Dev from Radio One for a cover version of "Jump".
 On 5 June 2010, the band were one of three supporting acts for Stereophonics at their gig at the Cardiff City Stadium.

 They released the third single from album Dirt, "Undercover Lover", on 13 June, which featured Frankie Sandford on guest vocals from The Saturdays.
 The single proved successful when it reached number 62 on the UK Singles Chart, the highest placement of a Kids in Glass Houses' single besides "Give Me What I Want".

 The band played June Reading & Leeds Festival 2010 on the NME/Radio 1 Stage.
-The band toured the UK in November 2010 with Boys like girls and You And What Army for the Dirt Tour Part II.
+The band toured the UK in November 2010 supported by Boys Like Girls for the Dirt Tour Part II.

 Kids in Glass Houses also supported Stereophonics at Belsonic, a music festival in Custom House Square, Belfast.